4d/docs/website/translated_docs/es/settings/interface.md

 This menu lets you select the color scheme to use at the main application level.
 A color scheme defines a global set of interface colors for texts, backgrounds, windows, etc., used in your forms.

 > Esta opción sólo funciona en macOS.
-On Windows, the "Light" scheme is always used.
+En Windows, se utiliza siempre el esquema "Light".

 The following schemes are available: